fkodom/simple-cocotools/README.md

 These scores are more reflective of model performance, in my opinion.
 Mask R-CNN slightly outperforms Faster R-CNN, and there is a noticeable (but not horrible) gap between ResNet50 and MobileNetV3 backbones.

 **Note:** PyTorch does not mention what score thresholds were used for each model benchmark. ¯\\_(ツ)_/¯

+## How It Works

+**TODO:** Blog post on how `simple-cocotools` works.

+1. Match the predictions/labels together, maximizing the IoU between pairs with the same object class.
+SciPy's `linear_sum_assignment` method does most of the heavy lifting here.
+2. For each IoU threshold, determine the number of "correct" predictions from the assignments above.
+Pairs with IoU < threshold are incorrect.
+3. For each image, count the number of total predictions, correct predictions, and ground truth labels for each object class and IoU threshold.
+3. Compute AP/AR for each class from the prediction counts above.
+Then compute mAP and mAR by averaging over all object classes.